THE EBRE LANGUAGE –

 This is the 21st and final letter of the Ebre alphabet.

 Gender and meaning.
-This is a feminine letter because the gender of the letters alternate.
+This is a masculine letter because the gender of the letters alternate.

 Energy center.
 The soft T has to do with the third octave of the seventh energy center (14 + 7 = 21).
 The seventh energy center has to do with culmination, integration, and spiritual completion.
 The twenty-first center is a completion of the first 21 centers of a human being – an important spiritual milestone.